Medically reviewed by Drugs.com. Last updated on Feb 27, 2019.

-Maintenance potassium should be incorporated into the patient's maintenance IV fluids; intermittent IV potassium administration should be reserved for severe depletion situations; continuous ECG monitoring should be used for intermittent doses >0.5 mEq/kg/hour.
+Note: Maintenance potassium should be incorporated into the patient's maintenance IV fluids; intermittent IV potassium administration should be reserved for severe depletion situations; continuous ECG monitoring should be used for intermittent doses >0.5 mEq/kg/hour.
 Acid/base balance should be considered when selecting a potassium salt for maintenance therapy or treatment of hypokalemia; acetate is converted to bicarbonate in the body and may affect serum pH.
-High variability exists in dosing/infusion rate recommendations; therapy guided by patient condition and specific institutional guidelines.
-Doses expressed as mEq of potassium.
+Doses listed as mEq of potassium.

-Hypokalemia (severe) treatment: Infants, Children, and Adolescents: Intermittent IV infusion: 0.5 to 1 mEq/kg/dose; maximum dose: 40 mEq/dose, infuse at a rate ≤0.5 mEq/kg/hour (Corkins 2015; Fuhrman 2017; Kliegman 2016); serum concentrations should be evaluated 1 to 2 hours after completion of infusion; may repeat as needed based on lab values; severe depletion or ongoing losses may require >200% of normal daily maintenance.
+Hypokalemia, severe; treatment: Infants, Children, and Adolescents: Intermittent IV infusion: 0.5 to 1 mEq/kg/dose; maximum dose: 40 mEq/dose, infuse at a rate ≤0.5 mEq/kg/hour (see Administration for more detail on rate) (Corkins 2015; Fuhrman 2017, Kliegman 2016); serum concentrations should be evaluated 1 to 2 hours after completion of infusion; may repeat as needed based on lab values; severe depletion or ongoing losses may require >200% of normal daily maintenance

 Parenteral: Potassium must be diluted prior to parenteral administration.
 The concentration of infusion may be dependent on patient condition and specific institution policy.
 Some clinicians recommend that the maximum concentration for peripheral infusion is 10 mEq/100 mL and 20-40 mEq/100 mL for central infusions.